mvolkmann/blog/src/swift/Navigation-iOS16.md

 The fourth tab "Countries Split" is similar to the third tab, but uses a `NavigationSplitView` instead of a `NavigationStack`.
+A `NavigationSplitView` can have two of three sections arranged horizontally.
+These are named "sidebar", "content" (optional), and "detail".
-This provides a three-column view where the first column contains a list of countries, the second column contains a list of cities in the selected country, and the third column contains detail about the selected city.
+This app uses a three-column view where the first column contains a list of countries, the second column contains a list of cities in the selected country, and the third column contains detail about the selected city.